tweksteen/burst/doc/index.rst

   >>> p(rules=None)

-To learn more about rules and how to make your own, see :func:`~proxy.proxy`.
+To learn more about rules, how to make your own and how to configure the proxy, see :func:`~proxy.proxy`.

 Request and Response
 --------------------